Economy of Scotland: Taxation

 Taxes on fuel, motor vehicles, and Insurance, Corporation Tax, and VAT, are reserved to Westminster.
 The Scottish Government has the power to set tax rates and bands on income earned in Scotland.
 Income taxes are collected by HM Revenue & Customs on behalf of Scottish ministers and all revenues are paid into the Scottish Consolidated Fund.

 The Scottish Parliament has full autonomy over Landfill Tax and Land and Buildings Transaction Tax the Scottish equivalent of Stamp Duty and is collected by Revenue Scotland.
 LBTT is a progressive tax, with different rates of tax paid on different bands of value.
 This differs to UK Stamp Duty, where only one rate of tax applies to the whole value of the property on a 'slab system' which distorted prices near thresholds between bands.

 There are many aspects of Income Tax in Scotland which are reserved to Westminster, such as the setting of exemptions and allowances, most notably the personal allowance.
-The Scottish Parliament first diverged from UK tax policy in FY 2017-18 which increased the threshold for the higher rate of income tax(£43,000 as opposed to £45,000) following the Scotland Act 2016, which allowed rates and bands to be set with no reference to UK tax policy.
+The Scottish Parliament first diverged from UK tax policy in FY 2017–18 which increased the threshold for the higher rate of income tax(£43,000 as opposed to £45,000) following the Scotland Act 2016, which allowed rates and bands to be set with no reference to UK tax policy.
 The following financial year, two new bands were created; the Starter Rate, and the Intermediate Rate.
 The Additional Rate was renamed the Top Rate.
 Scottish taxpayers have an 'S' prefix to their PAYE code.

 Divergence in income tax rates and bands mean that, for the 2023–2024 tax year, a person earning less than £27,850 in Scotland will pay less in income tax than a person with the same earnings in the rest of the UK, and a person earning more than £27,850 in Scotland will pay more in income tax than a person with the same earnings in the rest of the UK.

-†Assumes individuals are in receipt of the Standard UK Personal Allowance.

-††Those earning more than £100,000 will see their Personal Allowance reduced by £1 for every £2 earned over £100,000.
+The higher and top rates are increased by 1% as of April 2023.